maxi7587/Javascript-calculator/README.md

 # Javascript-calculator

-SImple caculator using javascript, html and css
+Simple caculator using javascript, html and css.

+This is a Pen created at CodePen.io.
+You can find this one at https://codepen.io/maxi7587/pen/BpereP.